lume/variable/README.md

 const martian = new Martian()

 autorun(() => {
-	// Log the three variables every time any of the three change. console.log(martian.firstName(), martian.hairColor(), martian.favoriteFood()) })
+	// Log these three variables every time any of the three change. console.log(martian.firstName(), martian.hairColor(), martian.favoriteFood()) })
 ```

 This is better than before because the reactivity is not an inherent part of
-our particular class.
-We can use the reactivity in our `Matrian` class, or in
+our class hierarchy, instead being a feature of the reactive variables.
+We can
-any other class, without having class inheritance requirements, and other
+use this form of reactivity in our `Matrian` class or in any other class
-developers do not have to make subclasses of our classes just to have
+without having class inheritance requirements, and other developers do not have
-reactivity.
+to make subclasses of our classes just to have reactivity.

 Plus, we did not need to subscribe an event listener to specific
 events like we did earlier with the `addEventHandler` calls.
 Instead, we